Welcome to the NSC

 Access Cards

 Access to the docks, compound and side pedestrian gates is controlled through the use of security proximity cards.
-Members are issued one card when they join (two cards in the case of family memberships).
+Members are issued one card when they join.
 If you lose your card, make sure you notify the office so it can be deactivated.
-You can request a replacement for a $10.00 fee.
+Replacement cards come at a cost of $10.

 Members’ Lounge